-1407(1) The Society shall, in the case of an active member who dies during the current year, refund onetwelfth of the current year's active member annual fee, multiplied by the number of months remaining in the calendar year excluding the month that the member dies.

-(2) The Society shall, upon being satisfied that an active member has, during the current year, become an inactive member for the purpose of parenting a newly born or newly adopted child, refund one-twelfth of the current year's active member annual fee, multiplied by the number of months remaining in the calendar year excluding the month that the member becomes an inactive member.

-(3) The Society shall, upon being satisfied that an active member has, during the current year, become unable to practise as a result of serious illness, refund one-twelfth of the current year's active member annual fee, multiplied by the number of months remaining in the calendar year.
+- 1407(1) The Society shall, in the case of an active member who dies during the current year, refund one-twelfth of the current year's active member annual fee, multiplied by the number of months remaining in the calendar year excluding the month that the member dies. - (2) The Society shall, upon being satisfied that an active member has, during the current year, become an inactive member for the purpose of parenting a child newly in the member's care, refund one-twelfth of the current year's active member annual fee, multiplied by the number of months remaining in the calendar year excluding the month that the member becomes an inactive member. - (3) The Society shall, upon being satisfied that an active member has, during the current year, become unable to practise as a result of serious illness, refund one-twelfth of the current year's active member annual fee, multiplied by the number of months remaining in the calendar year excluding the month that the member becomes unable to practise.

-(4) The Society may, upon being satisfied that there are circumstances that would impose undue hardship on the member, refund one-twelfth of the current year's active member annual fee, multiplied by the number of months remaining in the calendar year excluding the month that the member changes membership status.
+- (4) The Society shall, upon being satisfied that an active member has during the current year become a Pro Bono member, refund one-twelfth of the current year's active member annual fee, multiplied by the number of months remaining in the calendar year excluding the month that the member becomes an Active Pro Bono member. - (5) The Society may, upon being satisfied that there are circumstances that would impose undue hardship on the member, refund one-twelfth of the current year's active member annual fee, multiplied by the number of months remaining in the calendar year excluding the month that the member changes membership status.